bluestormcreative/modal-calendar-datepicker/readme.md

 # modal-calendar-datepicker
 Code example of several Vue components: a selectable calendar and a circular datepicker viewed in a modal window.
+(Not a standalone component.)